furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 .. _PythonExtraPackages:

-Extra Packages
+Extra packages
 ======================================================

 FuriosaAI Models
 --------------------------------
-FuriosaAI Models contain pre-trained DNN models which are optimized on Furiosa NPU.
+It can be executed directly on the NPU and provides optimized DNN model architecture, pre-trained model image, among others, in the form of a Python module.
+You can install them with the following command.

 .. code-block:: sh

   pip install 'furiosa-sdk[models]'

 Model Server
 --------------------------------
-Model Server provides GRPC and Restful API of model inference accelerated on Furiosa NPU.
-Please refer to :ref:`ModelServing` for details.
+Provides the function of accelerating DNN model with the NPU, and serving it with GRPC or Restful API.

 .. code-block:: sh

   pip install 'furiosa-sdk[server]'

 Litmus
 --------------------------------
-Litmus checks that the user-provided model is compatible with FuriosaAI SDK.
+A tool to check whether the specified model is compatible with the Furiosa SDK.
-The user-provided models are quickly quantized and compiled to binary for checking compatibility.
+Here, we simulate execution of processes such as model quantization and compilation.

 .. code-block:: sh